-Seminars take place at noon in 102 Rooke Chemistry Bldg.
+Seminars take place at noon in 101 or 102 Rooke Chemistry Bldg.

 Unraveling a debate